 HLA-DR2 is associated with multiple sclerosis.
 Since there is such a strong association between the disease and the antigen, there have been studies looking at immunotherapy to target the DR2 antigen in the treatment of the disease.
 In one particular study, the molecule PV-267 was examined for its promise as a therapy.
 PV-267 functions as a cytokine inhibitor and inhibits the proliferation of myelin-specific DR2 antigens.
 By using PV-267 derived from multiple sclerosis patients, researchers found the potential for further therapeutic options.

 Rheumatoid arthritis shows strong associations with DR4.
 These have been thought to indicate disease susceptibility.
 When DR4 binds with a class II-associated peptide, it may indicate an increased risk for rheumatoid arthritis.
-The DR4 binding changes the presentation of the citrullinated peptides, which contributes to the development of the disease.
+The DR4 binding changes the presentation of the citrullinated peptides, contributing to the development of the disease.

 Graves disease is associated with HLA-DR3.
 In addition to environmental factors, the HLA haplotype plays a significant role in disease development.
 Important clinically, HLA typing may help to predict the outcome of Graves disease before and post-antithyroid medical therapy.
 The typing can be used to associate increased and decreased allele values during therapy.